 What to Do With the Kids?

 When you’re trying to clean your dirty house, the last thing you want is for your kids to be underfoot.
 But sometimes, it seems like they’re always there, getting in the way, and making a bigger mess.
-So what can you do with them?
-Here are some ideas:

 What’s for Lunch/Dinner?

-If the kids are home with you, have snacks on hand for the kids so they aren’t nagging you for food, plan an easy lunch that won’t take time away from cleaning.
+If the kids are home with you, have snacks on hand for the kids so they aren’t nagging you for food, and plan an easy lunch that won’t take time away from cleaning.

-Do not for a second think that you are going to want to make, or quite frankly be capable of making dinner after you have cleaned your house all day long!
-You may want to order take out, or do what I do is throw something in the slow cooker that can cook all day without any assistance from me!
+You may want to order takeout, or do what I do, which is throw something in the slow cooker that can cook without any assistance from me!
 Throw a bag of frozen veggies in the microwave, and dinner is on the table.

 Gather Up All Your Cleaning Tools

 Before you start to clean a filthy house, you should make sure that you have all of the cleaning supplies you need.
 This includes things like a vacuum cleaner, spin mop (my favorite), bucket, Swiffer, cleaning solutions, sponges, and rags.
-You also need to make sure you have enough trash bags, dish washing detergent, dishwasher pads, glass cleaner, furniture polish, laundry detergent etc. Once you have gathered all your cleaning supplies, you can now start cleaning your house from top to bottom.

 All it takes to clean a messy house is a little bit of time, some cleaning supplies, and a little determination, and you’ll have a clean home with no more dust mites and a clean kitchen sink in no time.
-Are you ready to learn how to clean a disgusting house?
-Follow the steps below.

 Cleaning a Messy House in a Single Day

-Cleaning a filthy house can be a daunting prospect, and one that can completely overwhelm you!
-Is it possible to clean a disgusting house in one day?
-Yes and no. This will of course depend on how much time you have, and if you have help.
 If you can afford a professional cleaner, then absolutely, you can accomplish this in one day!
 If you have someone to help you, like a family member, you will of course accomplish more.

 I truly believe that if you follow my helpful tips, you can certainly clean your house in one day!